arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

 ```
  {{< figure src="Regular vs solid icons.png" title="Regular vs solid icons" alt="Regular vs solid icons">}}

-## Changing default icon style in fontawesome Angular
+## Changing default icon style in Font Awesome Angular

-To change the default icon style in fontawesome we have to inject `FaIconService` and change the `defaultPrefix` property as shown below
+To change the default icon style in Font Awesome we have to inject `FaIconService` and change the `defaultPrefix` property as shown below

-The default icon style in fontawesome is `fas`
+The default icon style in Font Awesome is `fas`

 ```
 import { FaIconService } from '@fortawesome/angular-fontawesome';